-Our next event will take place on Wednesday 16th October 2019 and will include training on the revised postgraduate research life cycle, including an opportunity to ask any questions about the new process and forms.
+Our next event will take place on Wednesday 29th April 2020 and will include a round table discussion on the examination guidance.
 The PGR Administrator will circulate an Outlook invite to all supervisors for these events.

-The University holds an institutional subscription with Vitae, a training rescource which includes valuable information for early career researchers and postgraduate research supervisors.
-Supervisors should register with Vitae (using your institutional email address) to access relevent training.
+The University holds an institutional subscription with Vitae, a training resource which includes valuable information for early career researchers and postgraduate research supervisors.
+Supervisors should register with Vitae (using your institutional email address) to access relevant training.

 Research Supervision Recognition Programme

 UKCGE have recently launched a professional development toolkit, including a range of resources to support your development as a research supervisor.